stiero/quartic/README.md

 - Outcome value of '0' is a non-event, a value of '1' is an event.
 - There is no ordinal relationship between the categories in any given categorical feature.
 - The derived ('der') features are all numeric and not categorical.
+- In the mailer you sent, the 'target' column in the result csv is described as a 'predicted probability'.
+However, in the training data the same variable is binary, so I included the final binary prediction in the column.
+The actual probabilities can be obtained by tweaking the code slightly, just in case.

 ### 1a) My approach